Blue Apatite Bead Bracelets 6mm media thumbnails

 Is this apatite treated?

 No detectable treatment.
-The blue comes from traces of manganese or naturally occurring color centers.
-Statement based on lapidary observation; the piece does not include formal gemological certification.
+The blue comes from trace amounts of manganese or naturally occurring color centers.
+Statement based on lapidary observation; the item does not include formal gemological certification.

 Is the apatite bracelet fragile?